FAQs about the 2026 EFTPOS Upgrade

 When will EFTPOS terminals be disconnected in New Zealand?

-From 30 April 2026, PCI 4.X EFTPOS terminals will start being removed from the network.
-Disconnections won’t all happen on the same day, but after the deadline your terminal could stop working at any time.
+The 30 April 2026 sunset date has passed.
+Any PCI 4.X EFTPOS terminals still connected to the network are now non-compliant and subject to disconnection.
+Disconnections don't all happen on the same day, but affected devices could stop working at any time.

 What happens if I don’t upgrade my EFTPOS terminal by April 2026?